henhen724/Ludite/README.md

 - Then you can call electron-packager directly with any commands you choose

 If you want to test the production build (In case you think Babili might be breaking something) after running `npm run build` you can then call `npm run prod`.
 This will cause electron to load off of the `dist/` build instead of looking for the webpack-dev-server instance.
 Electron will launch automatically after compilation.

+###### Acknowledgement

+This use boiler plate code from create-react-app and basic-electron-react-boilerplate